 Work out

-One of the best practices for lowering stress, elevating happiness, and maintaining good health is exercise.
+One of the best practices for lowering stress, elevating happiness, and maintaining excellent health is exercise.
 The majority of medical specialists suggest that patients start small, like going for a 30-minute walk, and then gradually increase their level of exercise.

 Reduce Your Use of Smoking and Caffeine